ucl-pond/pySuStaIn/README.md

     Alternatively, you can do `pip install -e .` where the `-e` flag allows you to make edits to the code without reinstalling.

 Either way, it will install everything listed in `requirements.txt`, including the [awkde](https://github.com/mennthor/awkde) package (used for mixture modelling).

+### Possible errors during installation

-During the installation of `awkde`, an error may appear, but then the installation should continue and be successful.
+1. During the installation of `awkde`, an error may appear, but then the installation _should_ continue and be successful.
 Note that you need `pip` version 18.1+ for this installation to work.
+2. The installation uses `numpy` and requires an older version of `setuptools` (< 65).
+See [Troubleshooting](#troubleshooting) below.

 ## Install option 2 (for simply using pySuStaIn as a package): direct install from repository